simeononsecurity/simeononsecurity.ch/content/articles/secure-email-startmail-protonmail-tutanota/index.en.md

 - **PGP encryption** built-in for secure communication with any email user
 - **Disposable email addresses** (aliases) for enhanced privacy, enabling you to use temporary addresses when necessary, keeping your primary email secure
 - **No ads** and no tracking of personal data, ensuring you can **use the service without intrusive marketing** or data collection
-- **IMAP and SMTP support** for integration with third-party email clients, allowing you to **seamlessly use StartMail** with your preferred email application
+- **IMAP and SMTP support** for integration with third-party email clients, allowing you to **smoothly use StartMail** with your preferred email application
 - **Custom domain integration** for businesses, providing a **professional email solution** with personalized domain addresses for your organization
 - **1-click unsubscribe** from mailing lists for better inbox management